patrickkfkan/yt-cast-receiver/README.md

 The module includes a *DIAL server* for broadcasting the receiver device on the network.
 Users may then initiate a Cast session with the receiver through the sender app's Cast button.

-*`yt-cast-receiver` is (always) work-in-progress and may not be reliable enough for production use.*
+*This project is (always) work-in-progress and may not be reliable enough for production use.*

 # Installation